How to Apply - First Year Students

 - Testing Instructions

-In response to standardized testing disruptions due to the COVID-19 pandemic, Holy Names University will not require SAT or ACT test scores for fall 2021 first-year applicants.While we will review test results if submitted, they are no longer a requirement.
+Holy Names University does not require SAT or ACT test scores for admission.
+You may still submit your standardized test scores if you believe they are a good representation of your ability and potential.
+However, students without standardized test scores will be given the same consideration for admission and scholarships.
 If students wish to report the results of previous testing, such as PSAT or PreACT scores or any previously administered SAT, ACT, AP, or IB exams, they are welcome to.
 Sharing exam results will be completely optional and students who did not take a test or choose not to share results will not be penalized.

 Advanced Placement Testing